Pacific sea turtles likely to go extinct under Trump administration policy, lawsuit argues

 Leatherback sea turtles are likely to be “effectively extinct within 20 years” if two new federal permits for fishing off the coast of California go into effect, environmental groups claim in a new lawsuit.

-In April, the Trump administration granted new two-year “exempted fishing permits” to two California-based vessels to test what the permit says are innovative new fishing practices in what are currently protected waters.
+In April, the Trump administration granted new two-year “exempted fishing permits” to two California-based vessels in what are currently protected waters.

 This type of experimental permit is “the only way we can improve the fisheries,” said Kathleen Fosmark, co-chair of the Alliance of Communities for Sustainable Fisheries.

-Environmental groups argue, however, that the fishing permits are using a loophole to allow the controversial fishing practice known as longline fishing in what is otherwise a protected area.
+Environmental groups argue, however, that the fishing permits are using a loophole to allow the controversial fishing practice known as longline fishing in the protected Pacific Leatherback Conservation Area.

 Longline fishing has been banned from waters off California since 2004, when the federal government determined that it endangered sea turtles that feed along the coast.